Would you like to grow a successful blog that consistently receives potential buyer traffic and generates profitable income?

 My favorite blogging tool is Google Search Console.
-This is because the most important goal of every blogger is to rank their blogs on Google for desired keywords.
-And in that case, it is important to know what Google thinks about your content and website.
+This is because the most crucial goal of every blogger is to rank their blogs on Google for desired keywords.
+And in that case, it is essential to know what Google thinks about your content and website.

 Google search console helps you track your keyword positions in Google search results, informs you about your website’s errors, and gives suggestions to boost your Google rankings.
 You can upload sitemaps, view your website’s link structure and also make sure your new pages are indexed by Google bots on priority.
 All this helps in improving your website’s overall SEO and ultimately ranking higher on Google.

-By regularly monitoring your position in Google search rankings, you are also able to find out if your efforts are paying off or not.
+By regularly monitoring your position in Google search rankings, you can also find out if your efforts are paying off or not.
 And if they are not, you become aware that you need to make changes to your strategy.
 This saves you from futile hard work – Says Madhav Goenka of FrazileMedia.

 Redirection is one of the first free plugins you should consider installing.
 As you have probably guessed, it is a plugin for redirecting URLs.